I‘ll never, for the rest of my life, forget seeing the 14th Dalai Lama at home in McLeod Ganj, India, the Tibetans’ home in exile.

 And not only smile, but giggle infectiously.
-Every now and then he would crack a joke in English and no matter how hard you tried to remain serious, you had to laugh too.
+Every now and then he would crack a joke in English, and no matter how hard you tried to remain serious, you had to laugh, too.
 The 77-year-old man is high on life.

-And he’s busy.
+And he stays busy.

-Being able to see the Dalai Lama at home, in such a small setting, was a true honor and something that I’ll remember if and when I’m ever his age.
-In fact, he has already hinted that he may be the last of the Dalai Lamas.
-Or if he doesn’t have a successor, that the next Dalai Lama may be someone born outside of Tibet — and perhaps the first female Dalai Lama.
+The 14th Dalai Lama has already hinted that he may be the last of the Dalai Lamas for a while.
+Or if he doesn’t have a successor, that the next Dalai Lama may be someone born outside of Tibet — and perhaps the first female Dalai Lama!

 I wish I had prepared better.

 Having been in McLeod Ganj for over a week before the teachings started, I had plenty of time to research where to sit.
-I even walked to the Tsuglagkhang complex the day before and tried to reserve a spot by putting down a scarf — you can do so and no one will move it.
+I even walked to the Tsuglagkhang complex the day before and tried to reserve a spot by putting down a scarf — you can do so, and no one will move it.

-Oops.
-That’s what I get for not researching better.
+That’s what I get for not asking someone before choosing my spot.
 Although the monks were probably friendly enough not to say something, I really didn’t want to be the only idiot tourist sat in a sea of maroon robes.
-I tiptoed through them, grinning, retrieved the scarf, then retreated downstairs with tail between my legs to join the people not savvy enough to reserve a seat.
+I tiptoed through them, grinning, retrieved the scarf, then began retreatinh downstairs with tail between my legs to join the people not savvy enough to reserve a seat.

 The monk poured me a steaming, generous helping of Tibetan butter tea.